MuhammadArham1/Mad-Outlet/wp-content/plugins/wp-dark-mode/readme.txt

 * **Exclude WP Dark Mode from Caching** - Enable this feature to exclude WP Dark Mode from server-side caching and ensure a seamless dark mode transition.
 * **Device-wise Dark Mode Toggle** - Easily choose where to display the dark mode switch: Desktop, Mobile, or Tablet.
 * **Dark Mode Analytics** - Track how many times site visitors have used dark mode in a certain period from the analytics menu and your WordPress Admin Dashboard.
+* **Custom CSS Support** – With custom CSS you unleash the perfect dark mode version of your website.
+Customize specific sections/elements exactly how you want in dark mode.

 👁️ [View Demo](https://go.wppool.dev/fuUK) | 🚀  [Get Ultimate](https://wppool.dev/wp-dark-mode-pricing/?utm_source=readme&utm_medium=org_readme&utm_campaign=wp-dark-mode) | 🤝 [Join Our Facebook Community](https://cutt.ly/ceCQgvoT)